iric-soft/km/km/tools/README.rst

 * Added: number of nucleotides added spliced | unspliced
 * Abnormal: estimated expression level for the mutated allele (coverage)
 * Normal: estimated expression level for the target
-* Ratio: estimated ratio for the mutated allele represented by this path
+* `rVAF`_: Estimated reference Variant Alelle Frequencies for the mutated allele represented by this path.
 * Min_coverage: Min k-mer count of all k-mers in the path
 * Exclu_min_cov: Min k-mer count of all k-mers in the variant sequence from the jf database given with "-e".
 * Variant: A description of the variant in the format: deleted_bases/inserted_bases